samanthavbarron/api/README.md

 # QR Code API

 This is the API for setting the redirect for my QR code tattoo.
+Also see [the associated repo](https://github.com/samanthavbarron/qr-code/tree/main) for generating QR codes that make for good tattoos as well as [my blog post](https://samantha.wiki/projects/qr-code-tattoo/).

 ## Repo Structure